Governance Cockpit

 Hint

 If a participating user is marked as inactive in the Governance Cockpit, that user has been deleted.
-The name of a deleted user is only marked as inactive if they were deleted starting from version 7.9.0.
+The name of a deleted user is only marked as inactive if the user was deleted in version 7.9.0 or later.
 Please note that users deleted before version 7.9.0 cannot be displayed.

 For change workflows carried out as part of the bulk update of diagrams in the Preview or Publication stages, you can view all update information in the audit trail.
-If some diagrams could not be updated successfully, the reason will be shown in the diagram(s) not updated section.
+If not all diagrams could be updated successfully, the reasons are shown in the Diagram(s) not updated section.

 The screenshot shows the audit trail for bulk update workflows.

-In addition to the information provided in the audit trail of a workflow, the Options panel is available in the right sidebar.
+In addition to the information shown in the audit trail, the Options panel is available in the right sidebar.
 Further details can be found here.

 To return to the workflow list, click the Go to Workflow option in the header next to the workflow name, or click the back arrow in the header.